Doogiemuc/liquido-backend-spring/doc/readme_liquidio_tech.md

  - Add a suggestion to a law
  - Up/Down-vote a suggestion.
  - Sort competing proposals into vote order (XXL)

+ ### Voter Token

+ A voter token is the digital representation of your right to vote.
+ You can request a voter token for every area.

+ ### Token Checksum

+ The token checksum is the hashed value of your voter token.
+And a server secret, so that only the server is able to create valid checksums.

+     Voter =request=> Voter Token =hashed=> Voter's Checksum =delegatedTo=> Proxies Checksum <= ProxyToken <= Proxy

 # Build pipeline